 Sign up for the 1-2pm reading session

 Running an event in your school, university, or library?

 We encourage schools, universities, libraries and any other establishment to run their own event, seminar, or lesson about Tolkien on the Reading Day.
-To help with this, the Tolkien Society creates an education resource pack that you can download for free below (coming soon).
+To help with this, the Tolkien Society has previously created a series of educational resources that can be found here.

 How else can you participate?